ndanumungata/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 12-combinations script  prints all possible combinations of two letters, except oo.
 The 13-print_float script prints a number with two decimal places, followed by a new line.
 The 100-decimal_to_hexadecimal converts a number from base 10 to base 16.
 The 101-rot13 script encodes and decodes text using the rot13 encryption.
+The 102-odd script prints every other line from the input, starting with the first line.